 Editing Uploaded Files

-Contains the contacts demographic information.
-See the section above "New Contact Page" for additional information.
+The Details page contains the contacts' demographic information.
+See the "New Contact Page" section for additional information.

-The Messages tab in contacts is a place where you can send ad hoc messages as well as see their messaging history.
+The Messages tab in contacts is a place where you can send ad hoc messages, share documents, record messaging notes, as well as see their messaging history.

 Kalix allows you to link Contacts to Clients.
 For example, if you are working with a pediatric client and you need to communicate with the parent or a caregiver, you will add this person as a contact and then link it to your client.